fernandaleonn/The-LIMA-s-traveling/README.md

 __Matrix of cost__

-To solve this problem independently of the method we had to considerate an object called matrix of cost, the objective is reduce that matrix, employing any method, for expample let's be
+To address this issue irrespective of the method employed, we needed to take into account an entity known as the "matrix of cost."
+The primary goal is to minimize this matrix, utilizing various methods.
+For instance, let's consider the following approach:
 M =
 | $\infty$ | 3 | 5 | 8 |
 |----------|----------|---|---|